giuseppericcio/Dashboard_HotelDB/README.md

 # Dashboard for Hotel DB with MSAccess

-A simple dashboard for manage hotel DB made with MSAccess
+A simple dashboard for manage hotel DB made with MSAccess.